Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 \subsection{Directed \texorpdfstring{$\boldsymbol{H}$}{H}-Partitions of Acyclic Outerplanar Graphs}

-The goal of this section is to construct directed \Hpartition{}s $\calP$ for any outerplanar DAG $G$, such that we can apply \cref{lem:bounded_H_partition_to_stack_layout} from the previous section to reason that $\sn(G)$ is bounded by a constant.
+The goal of this section is to construct directed \Hpartition{}s $\calP$ for every outerplanar DAG $G$, such that we can apply \cref{lem:bounded_H_partition_to_stack_layout} from the previous section to reason that $\sn(G)$ is bounded by a constant.
 In particular, we aim for a block-monotone~$H$, with each part $P \in \calP$ inducing a relatively simple subgraph in $G$, as well as small cut cover numbers.
 Instead of bounding the cut cover number globally, it suffices to have it constant for each block of~$H$ locally.
-Formally, if $B$ is any block of $H$, then $\calP_B = \{P \in \calP \mid v_P \in B\}$ is a directed $B$-partition of the corresponding subgraph $G[B]$ of $G$, and we want that the cut cover number of $\calP_B$ is constant.
+Formally, if $B$ is a block of $H$, then $\calP_B = \{P \in \calP \mid v_P \in B\}$ is a directed $B$-partition of the corresponding subgraph $G[B]$ of $G$, and we want that the cut cover number of $\calP_B$ is constant.
 This is enough to apply~\cref{lem:H_partition_to_stack_layout} from the previous section.
+These properties of the following lemma are illustrated in \cref{fig:partition_properties} and then combined in \cref{fig:partition}.

 \begin{lemma} Let~$G$ be a maximal outerplanar DAG with fixed base edge and~$T$ be its (rooted) construction tree.
-Then~$G$ admits a directed \Hpartition~$\calP$ with the following properties: \begin{enumerate}[(P1)] \item $\calP$ contains exactly one part $P$ for each monotone vertex~$u$ of~$G$ and $P$ contains exactly the vertices of the transitive subgraph\footnote{See \cref{sec:preliminaries} to recall the definition.} below~$u$. \item For each $P \in \calP$ the graph $G[v_P]$ contains two directed paths $Q_1,Q_2$ such that any vertex of $G - P$ that is stacked onto an edge in $G[v_P]$ is stacked onto an edge of $Q_1$ or $Q_2$. \item $H$ is a block-monotone outerplanar DAG. \item For each block~$B$ of~$H$ the directed $B$-partition~$\calP_B$ of $G[B]$ has cut cover number at most~$4$. \end{enumerate} \end{lemma}
+Then~$G$ admits a directed \Hpartition~$\calP$ with the following properties: \begin{enumerate}[(P1)] \item $\calP$ contains exactly one part $P$ for each monotone vertex~$u$ of~$G$ and $P$ contains exactly the vertices of the transitive subgraph\footnote{See \cref{sec:preliminaries} to recall the definition.} below~$u$. \item For each $P \in \calP$ the graph $G[P]$ contains two directed paths $Q_1,Q_2$ such that every vertex of $G - P$ that is stacked onto an edge in $G[P]$ is stacked onto an edge of $Q_1$ or $Q_2$. \item $H$ is a block-monotone outerplanar DAG. \item For each block~$B$ of~$H$ the directed $B$-partition~$\calP_B$ of $G[B]$ has cut cover number at most~$4$. \end{enumerate} \end{lemma}

 \begin{proof} We divide the proof into five parts.
 First we define~$\calP$ according to property~\propref{prop:parts_maximal_transitive_subgraphs}.
 Second, we analyze the subgraph of $G$ induced by the vertices of each part $P \in \calP$ and thereby verify property~\propref{prop:two_paths}.
 Third, we show that $\calP$ is indeed a directed \Hpartition, i.e., the quotient~$H := G/\calP$ is a well-defined directed graph.
 Then we show~\propref{prop:H_block_monotone}, i.e., that~$H$ is block-monotone.
 At last, we prove that the cut cover number for each block of $H$ is at most~$4$, verifying property~\propref{prop:block_cut_cover_number_bounded}.